loppy1243/cmse401-git/homework/HW6/README.md

 We see what appears to be an exponential decay in the total amount of time, with the maximum of 64 threads always giving the best time on average but significant gains only up to about 8 threads.
-Note high variance across trials and that, while the thread-scaling is independent of size, the absolute amount of time appears to scale linearly in the array size.
+Note the high variance across trials and that, while the thread-scaling is independent of size, the absolute amount of time appears to scale linearly in the array size.

 Initialization is pratically 0 until about 16 threads are involved, at which point it increases in what appears to be a linear fashion.